svenssonjoel/Emacs-Bencher/README.md

   * Add functionality to repeat a benchmark N times (give the user data from each run in the CSV).
   * Potentially the .bench file can specify a fold operation over the N repeats of each benchmark run.
   * Add success/failure code when "shelling" out to run benchmarked executable.
 Maybe add a retry counter and a max-retries number.
+  * Add functionality for running the benchmarks on a remote machine via emacs deamon.

 # .bench file syntax example